numerogeek/ultimate-symfony2-boilerplate/README.md

 Ultimate Symfony2 Boilerplate
 ================

-This is a boilerplate I've made to train myself in Symfony2 and to gain time when I need to kickstart projects
+This is a boilerplate I've made to gain time when I need to kickstart projects

 This ultimate symfony2 boilerplate comes with :